-Proposals to reform the planning system to make it easier to transform empty office blocks into residential buildings have been unveiled by Communities Secretary Eric Pickles.
+Communities Secretary Eric Pickles has unveiled proposals to reform the planning system to make it easier to convert empty office blocks into residential buildings.

-The Government believes one of the key barriers to increasing housing supply is the lack of land and buildings available for residential development or conversion.
+One of the key barriers to increasing housing supply, according to the government, is a lack of available land and buildings for residential development or conversion.

-In 2009-10 housebuilding hit a record low of 129,000 new homes, the lowest level in any peacetime year since 1924.
-Only 2.8 per cent came from office conversions.
-This is at odds with the latest commercial vacancy rate of 7-9 per cent, which suggests there is an oversupply of commercial land.
+Housebuilding reached a record low of 129,000 new homes in 2009-10, the lowest level in any peacetime year since 1924.
+Office conversions accounted for only 2.8% of the total.
+This contradicts the most recent commercial vacancy rate of 7-9%, which indicates an oversupply of commercial land.

-Pickles is publishing a consultation that proposes to scrap the planning approval requirement for changing use from a commercial property to a residential property, which can be costly and time consuming, so it is easier for developers to turn vacant offices into new homes.
+Pickles is launching a consultation in which he proposes eliminating the need for planning permission to change the use of a commercial property to a residential property, which can be costly and time consuming, to make it easier for developers to convert vacant offices into new homes.

-If all the long-term office space currently available was converted it could potentially deliver 250,000 new homes and save just under £140m over ten years in unnecessary red tape costs.
+If all long-term office space currently available was converted, it could potentially deliver 250,000 new homes while saving just under £140 million in unnecessary red tape costs over ten years.

-A wider review of the change of use rules, known as Use Classes Orders, and its interaction with permitted development rights will also be carried out to reduce the planning burden further.
+To reduce the planning burden even further, a broader review of the change of use rules, known as Use Classes Orders, and their interaction with permitted development rights will be conducted.

-Pickles has also called for local communities and authorities to make greater use of their existing local planning powers, Local Development Orders, to grant permission and reduce the planning burden locally.
+Pickles has also urged local communities and authorities to make better use of their existing local planning powers, known as Local Development Orders, to grant permission and reduce the planning burden on the ground.

-“Many towns and cities have office blocks, warehouse and business parks needlessly lying empty, while housebuilding has fallen to the lowest in peace time history because the planning system has tied developers up in knots of red tape.
+“Many towns and cities have needlessly empty office blocks, warehouses, and business parks, while housebuilding has fallen to the lowest in peacetime history because the planning system has tied developers up in knots of red tape,” Eric Pickles said.

-“By unshackling developers from a legacy of bureaucratic planning we can help them turn thousands of vacant commercial properties into enough new homes to jump start housing supply and help get the economy back on track.
-Councils already have powers to give greater local planning discretion and they should us them more to promote growth.”
+“By freeing developers from the shackles of bureaucratic planning, we can assist them in converting thousands of vacant commercial properties into enough new homes to jumpstart housing supply and help the economy recover.”
+Councils already have the authority to grant more local planning discretion, and they should use it more to promote growth.”

-“Patterns of office use have changed as employers prefer large open plan spaces to individual offices and as more and more people work from home.
-That has meant that there are many offices that have been vacant for years.
+“Patterns of office use have changed as employers prefer large open plan spaces to individual offices and as more and more people work from home,” said Greg Clark, Minister of Decentralisation and Planning.
+As a result, many offices have been vacant for several years.

-The Government has already taken action to help increase availability of land and housing supply.
-This includes the New Homes Bonus, Community Infrastructure Levy and measures in the Localism Bill including Neighbourhood Plans, the Community Right to Build, and the Community Right to Buy.
+The government has already taken steps to increase land availability and housing supply.
+This includes the New Homes Bonus, Community Infrastructure Levy, and Localism Bill measures such as Neighbourhood Plans, Community Right to Build, and Community Right to Buy.

-In addition, Ministers have announced a full review of national planning policy by 2012, and a commitment to reduce regulations on housebuilders, including the introduction of a local standards framework.
-The Homes and Communities Agency is also examining how the disposal of publicly owned land can be used for housing.
+Ministers have also announced a full review of national planning policy by 2012, as well as a commitment to reduce regulations on housebuilders, including the implementation of a local standards framework.
+The Homes and Communities Agency is also looking into how to use publicly owned land for housing.